 Crabs are commonly sold significantly processed, and this processing is labour-intensive work.
 There have been many reports of debt bondage and payment below the legal minimum wage in crab processing in the US.
 Many of the countries from which crabs are imported (Madagascar, Indonesia, Viet Nam etc.) are countries where slavery is common in the fishing industry.

-For the same reason we recommend wild-harvested New Zealand shellfish, we also recommend crabs from either New Zealand or Australia - so long as they are either unpeeled or you are sure they were peeled locally.
-Any spanner crabs or blue swimmer crabs you see will be of Australian origin; paddle crabs will be of New Zealand origin.
+For the same reason we recommend wild-harvested New Zealand shellfish, we also recommend crabs from either New Zealand or Australia, and then only unpeeled.
+Spanner crabs are likely to be from Australia; paddle crabs are likely to be from New Zealand.
 Mud crabs are also likely to be from Australia, although don’t buy them without a clearly labelled country of origin - they are found throughout South-East Asia.
 Similarly blue swimmer crabs may be from Australia, but don’t buy them if you aren’t sure - there have been many reports of illegal fishing in the Chinese blue swimmer crab industry, so they are at high risk of slavery.
 You may also find other species for sale that were caught and processed in those countries, but these seem to be the most common ones.